-The vision for GPOI is to work collaboratively with U.S. and international stakeholders to achieve and sustain operational effectiveness in peace operations and promote international peace and security.
-In support of this vision, the GPOI mission is to strengthen international capacity and capabilities to execute UN and regional peace operations by enhancing partner countries’ sustainable, self-sufficient peace operations proficiencies and building the capacity of the UN and regional organizations to conduct such missions.
+The vision for GPOI is to promote international peace and security by reinforcing the global commitment to achieve and sustain effectiveness in UN and regional peace operations.
+In support of this vision, the GPOI mission is to strengthen the effectiveness of UN and regional peace operations by enhancing partner countries’ capacities to prepare, deploy, and sustain peacekeepers and reinforcing UN and regional organizations’ performance and accountability frameworks.

 GPOI was launched in 2005 as the U.S. contribution to the G8 Action Plan for Expanding Global Capability for Peace Support Operations, adopted at the 2004 G8 Sea Island Summit.
-With a total budget of nearly $1.3 billion from fiscal years (FY) 2005-2020, GPOI funding accomplishes the following objectives:
+With a total budget of more than $1.4 billion from Fiscal Years (FY) 2005-2022, GPOI funding is applied to accomplish the following objectives:

-- Build UN and Regional Organization Capabilities: GPOI provides assistance to build the UN and regional organizations’ capabilities to strengthen peace operations.
-For example, GPOI has funded 20 projects to help the UN develop doctrine, guidance documents, military unit manuals, and training materials, as well as to execute UN training events and provide advisory and technical assistance.
+- Build UN and Regional Organizations’ Performance and Accountability Frameworks: Reinforce UN and, as relevant, regional organizations’ performance and accountability frameworks by enhancing doctrinal, training, and assessment capabilities and promoting consistent integration of lessons learned from peace operations.
+For example, GPOI has funded 22 projects to help the UN develop doctrine, guidance documents, military unit manuals, and training materials, as well as to enhance military performance evaluation, execute UN training events, and provide advisory and technical assistance.

 African Peacekeeping Rapid Response Partnership (APRRP)

-APRRP complements GPOI’s broader capacity building efforts by focusing on developing high demand enabling capabilities (e.g., airlift; command, control, communications, and information systems (C3IS); engineering; logistics; medical; and FPUs) that are persistent shortfalls in UN and regional peace operations and which underpin capacity to deploy a rapid response force.
+APRRP complements GPOI’s broader capacity building efforts by focusing on developing high demand enabling capabilities (e.g., airlift; command, control, communications, and information systems (C3IS); engineering; logistics; medical; and FPUs) that are persistent shortfalls in UN and regional peace operations, and which underpin capacity to deploy a rapid response force.
 Program efforts are designed to be full capability packages, which include equipment, equipment-related training, and training on required skill sets.
 APRRP’s budget is approximately $267,500,000 from Fiscal Years (FY) 2015-2017.
-As program implementation continues, two partners developing rapid deployment capabilities with APRRP assistance already pledged (at the 2017 UN Peacekeeping Defense Ministerial in Vancouver) to elevate engineer and medical units to the UN’s Rapid Deployment Level (RDL).
+As program implementation continues, three partner countries developing rapid deployment capabilities with APRRP assistance pledged to elevate critical enabling units to the UN’s Rapid Deployment Level (RDL).

-The Security Forces Capacity Building Division (SFCB) manages three key programs: The Global Security Contingency Fund, Global Defense Reform Program, and Security Forces Professionalization Program.
+The Security Forces Capacity Building Division (SFCB) manages three key programs with the objective of improving security sector governance and institutional capacity.
+Programs include the Global Defense Reform Program, Security Force Professionalization, and Global Security Contingency Fund.

 The Global Security Contingency Fund